kloia/rke2-rancher-import-role/README.md

 # RKE2 Cluster Create and Rancher Import Role With AWS SSM

-This Ansible role is designed to create RKE2 (Rancher Kubernetes Engine 2) cluster on existing Linux Instances and import into Rancher, with `AWS Systems Manager (SSM) integration`.
+This Ansible role is designed to create RKE2 (Rancher Kubernetes Engine 2) cluster on existing `AWS EC2 Linux Instances` and import into `Rancher`, with `AWS Systems Manager (SSM) integration`.

 ## Overview